brendt/stitcher.io/src/content/blog/2019-03-21-php-73-upgrade-mac.md

 composer global update
 ```

-Note that if you're upgrading Valet from 2.0 to 2.1, your Valet config folder will automatically be moved from
-`~/.valet` to `~/.config/valet`.

-Now run `valet install`
+Now run `valet install`:

 ```bash
 valet install
 ```

+Note that if you're upgrading Valet from 2.0 to 2.1, your Valet config folder will automatically be moved from
+`~/.valet` to `~/.config/valet`.

 If you have any paths pointing to this folder, you check them.
 I, for example, have a custom Nginx config file for one of my local sites.